Kikuflare/Cosmic/README.md

 - Disabled item destruction feature on Dark Scrolls
 - Allowed non-dps scrolls (scrolls that do not add w.att, m.att, STR, DEX, INT, or LUK) to be used infinitely on equipment by not requiring or consuming an upgrade slot
 - Fixed bug with scrolls not consuming an upgrade slot to be usable when an item has no slots remaining, rather than failing silently
+- Increased success rate of Chaos Scrolls and skill books to 100%
+- Fixed bug with the quest item "Magic Device" for the quest "Carson's Experiment" missing from the drop table

 ## Shop changes